 Sunscreen and bug spray are especially important if you are cruising to the Caribbean.
 While the ship’s stores will often offer these items, they are usually more expensive and options will be limited.

 Keep in mind that the sun is really strong in the Caribbean.
-So, you’ll be applying the sunscreen multiple times per day, especially if you go in the water and towel off.
-If you are prone to burning, you may also want to include an after sun lotion.
+So, you’ll be applying sunscreen multiple times per day, especially if you go in the water and towel off.
+If you are prone to burning, you may also want to include an after-sun lotion.

 Shore Excursion Items